Maddie09L/QA-portfolio/README.md

 I'm a QA Engineer focused on manual testing, test strategy, and defect management.
 My background as Licensed Nursing Assistant gave me a foundation in attention to detail, precise documentation, and following protocols under pressure, skills I now apply to catching bugs before users do.
 I care about:

--  Writing clear, repearable test cases that catch real user problems
+-  Writing clear, repeatable test cases that catch real user problems
--  Filling bugs reports that developers can act on whitout back-and-forth
+-  Filling bugs report that developers can act on without back-and-forth
 -  Building strong collaboration loops with developers through tools like Jira

 📫**Contact:** [madeleinymason20@gmail.com] • [www.linkedin.com/in/madeleinymason-qa] • [Portsmouth, NH]